-It’s not exactly Pixel Peeping but I am really stoked about the resolution of this camera.
+It’s not precisely Pixel Peeping, but I am really stoked about the resolution of this camera.

-One other thing that really makes me happy about the a7III is the amount of detail the stills retain when under exposed.
-Sony always does a good job at keeping detail in the blacks.
+One other thing that really makes me happy about the a7III is the amount of detail the stills retain when underexposed.
+Sony always does an excellent job of keeping detail in the blacks.
 Just like a RED camera, the Sony holds up when underexposed but really can’t deal effectively with over-exposure when compared to their counterparts.
 But really, I shoot dark all the time, it’s my style, so this camera makes my life so much easier in post.

-In Lightroom you can get even closer with the RAW photo and I looked really hard and could not find any noise what-so-ever.
-Ok, maybe a keener eye might have found defects but they would be hard pressed.
+In Lightroom, you can get even closer with the RAW photo, and I looked really hard and could not find any noise what-so-ever.
+Ok, maybe a keener eye might find defects, but they would be hard pressed.

 Then we were off to see my father.
-It was his birthday Saturday and they were having a little wine.
+It was his birthday on Saturday, and they had a little wine.

 I noticed a cool looking thing in front of me on the counter.
 Since I had my camera with me, I couldn’t help myself.